mscdex/ssh2/README.md

 * **atime** - < _integer_ > - UNIX timestamp of the access time of the resource.

 * **mtime** - < _integer_ > - UNIX timestamp of the modified time of the resource.

+When supplying an ATTRS object to one of the SFTP methods, atime and mtime can be either a Date instance or a UNIX timestamp.
+ATTRS objects with data from the server will always use UNIX timestamps for atime and mtime.